Revision of conservative lower bound on the intergalactic magnetic field from Fermi and Cherenkov telescope observations of extreme blazars: Secondary emission from the intergalactic medium

 A bound similar to that from the 1ES 0229+200 data is provided by the 1ES 1101-232 data (see Fig. \ref{fig:chi2} and Table \ref{tab:individual}).
-Also this bound is significantly lower than the bound derived by \cite{HESS:2023zwb}, with the discrepancy stemming from the modeling of the secondary signal.
-Four more sources: 1ES 0347-121, H 1426-428, 1ES 1727+502 and H 2356-309, provide lower bounds on IGMF that are much weaker than that imposed by the 1ES 0502+675 modeling.
-Weakness of the lower bound from 1ES 0347-121 can be partially understood as stemming from the bad quality of the spectral fits.
-Table \ref{tab:sources} indicates that the $\chi^2_\infty$ of the fit of the intrinsic source spectrum with a cut-off powerlaw model is 29.1 for 16 degrees-of-freedom (number of spectral measurement points minus the number of the model parameters).
-This means that the cut-off powerlaw model is actually inconsistent with the data at $>97\%$ confidence level.
-The spectrum of the source is shown in the top rigtht panel of Fig. \ref{fig:spectra}.
-One can see that the spectral data show large deviations from the powerlaw behavior and also HESS data are not matching well the highest energy data points of Fermi/LAT.
-This can be because of variability of the source: Fermi/LAT measures the time-average source flux, while HESS performs snapshot observations on an irregular basis, that can catch some activity episodes and miss quiescent periods.
-In fact, the fit favors the model with magnetic field somewhat below $10^{-17}$~G, as can be seen from the $\Delta \chi^2$ plot for this source in Fig. \ref{fig:chi2}.
-In this case the "hump" in the spectrum provided by the secondary flux component fits one of the deviations from the powerlaw in the data.
+Also, this bound is significantly lower than the bound derived by \cite{HESS:2023zwb}, with the discrepancy stemming from the modeling of the secondary signal.
+Four more sources---1ES 0347-121, H 1426-428, 1ES 1727+502, and H 2356-309---provide lower bounds on the IGMF that are much weaker than that imposed by the 1ES 0502+675 modeling.
+The weakness of the lower bound from 1ES 0347-121 can be partially understood as stemming from the poor quality of the spectral fits.
+Table \ref{tab:sources} indicates that the $\chi^2_\infty$ of the fit of the intrinsic source spectrum with a cut-off power-law model is 29.1 for 16 degrees of freedom (number of spectral measurement points minus the number of the model parameters).
+This means that the cut-off power-law model is actually inconsistent with the data at a $>97\%$ confidence level.
+The spectrum of the source is shown in the top right panel of Fig. \ref{fig:spectra}.
+One can see that the spectral data show large deviations from the power-law behavior, and HESS data do not match the highest energy data points of Fermi/LAT well.
+This can be because of variability of the source: Fermi/LAT measures the time-averaged source flux, while HESS performs snapshot observations on an irregular basis, which can catch some activity episodes and miss quiescent periods.
+In fact, the fit favors the model with a magnetic field somewhat below $10^{-17}$~G, as can be seen from the $\Delta \chi^2$ plot for this source in Fig. \ref{fig:chi2}.
+In this case the "hump" in the spectrum provided by the secondary flux component fits one of the deviations from the power law in the data.
 The same is true for H 1426+428.
 The source spectrum is shown in the right column in the second row of Fig. \ref{fig:spectra}.
-The fit favors certain value of $B$ for which the secondary flux component fits a hump in the Fermi/LAT spectrum.
+The fit favors certain values of $B$ for which the secondary flux component fits a hump in the Fermi/LAT spectrum.